KevinCS-cyber/Password-analyzer/README.md

-Welcome to my password analyzer, this was something I built during a hackathon during my first year in the Computer Science program
+Welcome to my password analyzer, this was something I built during a hackathon during my first year in the Computer Science program.